routegy/routegy-docs/app/docs/how-to/receive-email-notifications.md

 <CaptionedImage
   src="/images/modals/personal-office-coffee-machine-edit-app.png"
-  alt="Image showing a 'Coffee machine' app in the app editor with the Edit button highlighted in the Routegy admin app" width="70%"
+  alt="A 'Coffee machine' app in the app editor with the Edit button highlighted in the Routegy admin app" width="70%"
 />